Recruiting and Graduate School Application Timelines by Industry

 - Careers in Research/Academia: Unlike traditional industry internship opportunities, securing opportunities to become involved and build your experience in research early often ensures you have a place in that lab or Center through the school year and/or the summer.
 Engaging with the faculty, researchers, and undergraduate directors of studies in the Social Sciences division or at Booth School of Business to learn more about their work (from them, from graduate students, or even current research assistants) and participating in ongoing research, where possible, is a great first step.
 Often times undergraduate departments of study hold events in the Fall quarter where you can learn more about and apply to different labs.
 Once you identify a lab you’d like to join, engage with lab directors and/or monitor student employment opportunities on Handshake or the Center for Research and Fellowships.

-- Careers in Marketing and Management Consulting: For those pursuing internships or full-time opportunities in marketing (e.g., product management, general management, etc.) or management consulting, typical recruiting occurs in September through December.
-Interested students should begin monitoring the websites of the firms they’re interested and Handshake in August.
-Particularly for Management Consulting, it is important to begin the networking and research and preparation process as early as your first year to ensure you have the strongest chances of landing that coveted third year internship.
+- Careers in Management Consulting: For those pursuing internships or full-time opportunities in management consulting, typical recruiting occurs in August through December.
+Interested students should begin monitoring the websites of the firms they’re interested and Handshake in July.
+Particularly for Management Consulting, it is important to begin the networking, research, and preparation process as early as your first year to ensure you have the strongest chances of landing that coveted third year internship.

 In general, employers recruit for internships in summer and early fall.
 Larger tech organizations offer early engagement programs for first and second year students.
 During the summer before your fourth year, employers begin recruiting for full-time roles and make return offers to third-year interns.
 Employers visit campus to interview candidates for full-time jobs in October.
 Students typically receive offers between September and November, with a November deadline to respond.

 For teaching and other positions in schools, employers usually hire between November and August.
 All other hiring is done in one of two ways: